andreasMazur/geoconv/README.md

 ## Note

-This repository is still in development and might contain bugs.\
+This repository is still in development, is incomplete and might contain bugs.
 It was tested using **Python 3.10.11**.

 ## Installation